boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 The first thought I had was AWS Athena.
 But since it's going to cost about $2.50 USD **per query** with the amount of data I had I quickly looked for an alternative.

-I posted the question on the company slack because hey why should I solve every issue by myself.
+I posted the question on the company slack because why should I solve every issue alone.

 One idea raised was to dump the data into a large SQL database.
 However this means processing the data into the database, then running queries over it multiple times.
 This feels wasteful because we could just process the data as we read it.
-I also was worried about building a database this large and then adding the indexes to ensure things run quickly enough.
+I also was worried about building a database this large.
+As with just data it would be over 1 TB in size without indexes.

 Seeing as I produced the JSON using spare compute, I thought why not process the results the same way?
 Of course there is one issue with this.
 Pulling 1 TB of data out of S3 is going to cost a lot.
-In the event the program crashes thats going to be annoying.
-I wanted to pull all the files down locally.
-One issue with this is that you really do not want to store lots of little files on disk in a single directory.
+In the event the program crashes that is going to be annoying.
+To reduce costs I wanted to pull all the files down locally and save them for further processing.
+Handy tip, you really do not want to store lots of little files on disk in a single directory.
 It sucks for runtime performance and file-systems don't like it.

-My answer to this was to pull them into a tar file and then process that.
+My answer to this was to pull the files down then store them in a tar file.
+I could then process that file over and over.
 Another **very ugly** [Go program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file and I could rerun my questions without having to trawl S3 over and over.
+I didn't bother with go-routines for this code because I didn't want to max out my server so this limits it to 1 core, and because I didn't want to ensure it was thread-safe.

 With that done, what I needed was a collection of questions to answer.
 I used the slack brains trust again and crowd-sourced my work colleagues while I came up with some ideas of my own.
 The result of this mind meld is included below.

+You can find all the code I used to process the JSON including that which pulled it down locally and the ugly python script I used to mangle it into something useful here https://github.com/boyter/scc-data Please don't comment on it, I know the code is ugly and it is something I wrote as a throwaway and I am unlikely to ever read again.

 ### Data Sources